Farouk157/Android-Automotive/Linux_Admin/README.md

 # Android-Automotive
-This folder for the linux tasks
+This folder for the Linux_Admin tasks